Smart Coupons

 Model 2 — Single‑country multi‑retail choice

-One campaign within a single market, allowing consumers to select among participating retail chains for redemption.
-The validation structure remains unified while retail control remains intact.
+One campaign within a single market, allowing consumers to select among participating retail chains.
+Validation unified; retail control intact.

 Example: A national campaign running across 3 major grocery chains, with consumer‑selected retailer validation.